SystemsApproach/sdn/foreword.rst

 The router manufacturers faced a dilemma: It’s hard to maintain a thriving profitable business selling devices that are simple and streamlined.
-Whatsmore, if a big network of simple devices is easy to manage remotely, all the intelligence (and value) is provided by the network operator, not the router manufacturer.
+What's more, if a big network of simple devices is easy to manage remotely, all the intelligence (and value) is provided by the network operator, not the router manufacturer.
 So the external API was kept minimal (“network management” was considered a joke) and the